RebelToolbox/RebelDocumentation/api/class_opensimplexnoise.rst

 | *Getter*  | get_octaves()      |
 +-----------+--------------------+

-Number of OpenSimplex noise layers that are sampled to get the fractal noise.
-Higher values result in more detailed noise but take more time to generate.
+The number of noise layers that are sampled to get the fractal noise.
+Higher values result in more detailed noise but take exponentially more time to generate.

 **Note:** The maximum allowed value is 9.